rujutashinde/podman-desktop/website/blog/2025-12-22-podman-desktop-journey.md

 ## A Year of Growth and Gratitude

 Welcome to the journey of **Podman Desktop in 2025**, a year that marked incredible growth, deeper integrations, and continued community collaboration.
-In a year of sustained development and collaboration.
-This year Podman Desktop **closed 1,669 issues, merged 2,814 pull requests, and welcomed 28 new contributors**, with even more activity happening across extension repositories.These contributions powered faster releases, higher stability, and a tool shaped directly by real-world developer needs.

-**Podman Desktop** brings the power of containers and Kubernetes to your local environment, helping developers build, run, and manage containerized applications with an intuitive interface.
-Whether on Linux, macOS or Windows, it bridges the gap between command-line precision and visual usability.
+This year Podman Desktop **closed 1,669 issues, merged 2,814 pull requests, and welcomed 28 new contributors**, with even more activity happening across extension repositories.

-It’s been almost a year since Podman Desktop became a [**CNCF project (November 2024)**](https://www.cncf.io/projects/podman-desktop/) and what a journey it’s been!
+It’s been almost a year since Podman Desktop became a [**CNCF Sandbox Project (November 2024)**](https://www.cncf.io/projects/podman-desktop/) and what a journey it’s been!
 From passing [\*\*three million downloads\*\*](https://podman-desktop.io/blog/3-million) to introducing new extensions, integrations and platform support, the project has seen remarkable progress, driven by passionate contributors and an engaged community.

 This blog takes you through some of the key highlights of **2025**.